 Criminal Justice Salary Information

-Take a look at the salary opportunities available in a variety of positions for professionals who hold a Bachelor’s degree in Criminal Justice:
+Let’s look at national salary data for a variety of potential career paths for professionals who hold a bachelor’s degree in Criminal Justice:

 |Detective or Criminal Investigator||$57,520|